A Full Guide To MM2H Pass Requirements (Updated For 2026)

 - Multiple Entry Visa: Principals and dependents may freely leave and enter

-- Minimum stay: A 90-day cumulative stay per year
+- Minimum stay: A 90-day cumulative stay per year for principals below 50 years old

 - Minimum property hold: You cannot sell the home purchased to satisfy MM2H requirements for 10 years unless purchasing a more expensive property